-We are a Strong Towns Local Conversation made up of local residents who support growing the Strong Towns movement and want to see Madison become less car-dependent, and more people-oriented, resilient, and fiscally responsible
+We are a Strong Towns Local Conversation composed of Dane county residents who support growing the Strong Towns movement and want to see the Madison area become less car-dependent, and more people-oriented, resilient, and fiscally responsible.

-Strong Towns Madison is composed of Madison citizens eager for the best possible future for their city.
+Strong Towns Madison is eager for the best possible future for the place we call home.
 This isn't a politcal movement.
 We’re members of the community who have witnessed both the progress and pitfalls of our development patterns and municipal regulations.
 We strive to provide a voice of support for projects that shift Madison’s future towards human-centrism.
+Here's how we do that:

 ...by attending municipal meetings and speaking out in favor of policies and projects that maintaain Madison's momentum as an increasingly human-centric city.